alpacaaa/wadoo/README.markdown

 If you don't recompile the sitemap you won't be able to see the updated post – that's when a `full-compile` can be handy.

-### <a name="compilation-tips"></a> Compilation tips and tricks
+### Compilation tips and tricks

 It's fine to use `&echo` while compiling during development because it lets you quickly see what you're doing.
 The problem is: all your generated HTML will contains links like `pages/works.html` but you can't follow them because what you're after is something along the lines of `?action=compile&uri=pages/works.html&echo` (any reference to assets files will be broken too, as soon as you add folders to the mix).

-To overcome this limitation, there's a smart `.htaccess` file inside the `public` folder that will let you browse the website with `&echo` always enabled and the definitive links.
-Just make sure you're browsing the website from the public folder (`http://localhost/path/to/wadoo/public`) or it won't work.
+To overcome this limitation, you can either run Wadoo with the embedded web server (requires PHP 5.4) or use the smart `.htaccess` file inside the `public` folder.
+Either way, you'll be able to browse the website with `&echo` always enabled and the definitive links.

+##### Embedded webserver
+This is the easiest, just open a terminal, `cd` to the wadoo directory and then `cd` to the public folder.
+Now run this command:
+`php -S localhost:8000 router.php` and you should be able to see your changes as you develop at the address `http://localhost:8000`.

+##### Apache .htaccess
+Rename `sample.htaccess` to `.htaccess` and change `RewriteBase`.
+Just make sure you're browsing the website from the public folder
+(`http://localhost/path/to/wadoo/public`) or it won't work.

 As a last note, I prefer using absolute links over relative links, especially with complex URL structures.
 Wadoo provides a `$root` parameter that is the base URL upon which you can build all your links.